Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 How Do I Modify an Alimony Order or Stop Paying if I Have Already Been Ordered by the Court?

 The main purpose of alimony and spousal maintenance is to help your spouse get back on their feet after a divorce.
 In most cases, awarding alimony is not meant to be a punishment to the payor spouse.
-You have the right to petition the court to modify the spousal support originally awarded to your spouse if:
+If your circumstances have significantly changed since the court issued the original maintenance order, you may petition the court to modify or terminate the obligation.

 • You experience financial hardship as a result of a lifestyle change